 The Tac-Force has a flip, swing-out blade similar to the”oh so sweet”.
 You can manually release the blade lock to open the blade to bypass the flip function.
 The flip function is a little bit more difficult than the Kershaw but may loosen after a bit of use.

 I am very impressed with this knife – so much so I’m having Gaye order one for each of our cars, each of our secondary bug-out bags, and one for her purse, maybe in pink.
-My recommendation is that if you can only afford to purchase an inexpensive folding knife, the Tac-Force is a good choice at under $10 plus it won’t won’t break the bank.

 One last thing: the Tac-Force Speedster is advertised as a tactical style knife and I would agree.
 I personally consider the Kershaw OSO Sweet to be more utilitarian, but then again, it is more than double the price although still an excellent value.